 In 2012 and 2013, David Berg and Joel Androphy were selected as New York Top Rated Attorneys by Martindale-Hubbel® and ALM, the Nation's largest publisher of legal media.
 Learn more about this achievement.

 The firm of Berg & Androphy was awarded, in 2013 and 2014, the prestigious "Best Law Firms" Tier 1 Ranking for Multiple Practice Areas by U.S. News & World Report.
 Learn more about this achievement.

 David Berg is a Fellow of the American College of Trial Lawyers.

-David Berg has been recognized by Best Lawyers in America, multiple times for more than a decade, in nine practice areas, putting him among the top 100 lawyers in the publication, based on the number of trial specialties.
-David’s nine Best Lawyers in America practice areas include:
+David Berg has been recognized by Best Lawyers in America, multiple times for more than a decade, in eight practice areas, putting him among the top 100 lawyers in the publication, based on the number of trial specialties.
+David’s eight Best Lawyers in America practice areas include:

 - Bet-the-Company Litigation